 - CLI: Automated compliance report generation

-- GUI: Interactive audit log review and verification
+- CLI: Scheduled audit log collection and verification

 - CLI: Bulk export of logs for regulatory submissions

-- GUI: Visual verification of access patterns and security events
+- CLI: Automated verification of access patterns and security events

 Installation